Lupin the Third: Animated

 Adapting the manga into an animated film was first suggested by animator Gisaburō Sugii to Yutaka Fujioka, the founder of TMS Entertainment.
 This led to the creation of Lupin the Third: Pilot Film, consisting of introductions to the manga series' five lead characters, intended to generate interest in the project and secure funding.
 The Pilot Film was created by Sugii, Yasuo Otsuka, Tsutomu Shibayama and Osamu Kobayashi, with supervision by Masaaki Ōsumi.
 Completed in 1969, the project was left unsold and the Pilot Film was adapted for television when Yomiuri Television agreed to broadcast and provide funding for a televised animated adaptation of the manga in 1971.

 Since then, several animated films based on Lupin III have been created by TMS Entertainment.
-On September 8, 2023, the Lupin III franchise had a crossover with City Hunter in the 2023 animated film City Hunter The Movie: Angel Dust.
+In 2023, the Lupin III franchise had a crossover with City Hunter in the animated film City Hunter: Angel Dust.
 Kanichi Kurita and Akio Ōtsuka reprised their roles as Lupin III and Daisuke Jigen.

-Director Takeshi Koike returned to the franchise with the first traditionally-animated feature-length solo Lupin the 3rd film in nearly 30 years, Lupin the IIIrd the Movie: The Immortal Bloodline.
-The film was released on June 27, 2025 in Japan.
+In 2025, director Takeshi Koike returned to the franchise with the first traditionally-animated feature-length solo Lupin the 3rd film in nearly 30 years, Lupin the IIIrd the Movie: The Immortal Bloodline.